France

 The Council of Europe refers to a long sentence as over five years in prison.
 In France, this expression is used mainly for sentences of 10 years or more.

-There are specific prison facilities for long-term prisoners
+There are specific prison facilities for people serving long-term sentences

 Six maximum-security prisons and seven maximum-security sections are exclusively dedicated to long sentences.
 Many people carrying out long sentences serve them in detention centres or in detention centre sections.